Body – Laser Liposuction, Body Sculpting, Body Contouring Detail Pageadmin2019-07-23T19:17:40+00:00

 Traditional Liposuction is appropriate for the stomach, sides, back, under the arms, hips and thighs.

-SlimLipo (LifeSculpt), laser lipo is often more desirable for the same areas and can also safely slim and tone the neck and chin, contour the breasts and sculpt other sensitive areas.
+SlimLipo (LifeSculpt), laser lipo is often more desirable for the same areas but can also safely slim and tone the neck and chin, contour the breasts and sculpt other sensitive areas.

 The Initial Consultation; Planning your SlimLipo Laser Lipo Procedure